chrmod/raureif/README.md

 ## Usage

-Installation:

-To get `raureif` in the PATH, install it locally:
+To get `raureif` in the PATH, install it globally:
 ```
 npm install raureif -g
 ```